theantichris/Simple-Plugin-Framework/README.md

 You can create new dashboard pages by using the MenuPage, ObjectPage, UtilityPage, SubMenuPage, and OptionsPage classes.
  All page classes inherit from the Page abstract class.

-All page classes require a name and View when instantiated.
-The slug and name are added to the View's $viewData array automatically.
+All page classes require a name and view file when instantiated, $viewData can be passed in optionally.
+The slug and name are added to the $viewData array automatically.

 The base constructor sets the parameters then ties the abstract addPage() method to the [admin_menu](http://codex.wordpress.org/Plugin_API/Action_Reference/admin_menu) hook.
 This addPage() method is overridden in the child classes to use the correct WordPress function to add that type of page.

-The display() method in the Page class is used as the display call back for all pages and will run the page object's View's render() method.

 #### Setters